This resource will help you manage the side effects from your chemotherapy.

 Some chemotherapy can cause nausea (feeling like you’re going to throw up) and vomiting (throwing up).
 This is because chemotherapy irritates the areas of your brain that control nausea or the cells lining your mouth, throat, stomach, and intestines.

-- Take your anti-nausea medication as instructed by your healthcare provider.
+- Take your anti-nausea medicine as instructed by your healthcare provider.

-- Drink 8 to 10 (8-ounce) glasses of liquids every day so you don’t get dehydrated (losing more fluid from your body than usual).
-Water, juices diluted (mixed) with water, or liquids containing electrolytes (such as Pedialyte, Gatorade, Powerade, and other sports drinks) are good choices.
+Drink 8 to 10 (8-ounce) glasses of liquids every day so you don’t get dehydrated (losing more fluid from your body than usual).
+Examples include:

 - Eat small meals often.
 Do this throughout the day while you’re awake.

 - Get acupressure treatment.
 Acupressure is an ancient healing art that’s based on the traditional Chinese medicine practice of acupuncture.
 With acupressure, you put pressure on specific places on your body.
-For more information about how to use acupressure to reduce nausea and vomiting, read Acupressure for Nausea and Vomiting.
+Read Acupressure for Nausea and Vomiting to learn more.

 Call your healthcare provider if you:

-- Have nausea that doesn’t get better after you take your anti-nausea medication
+- Have nausea that doesn’t get better after you take your anti-nausea medicine.

-For more information about how to manage nausea and vomiting during chemotherapy, read Managing Nausea and Vomiting and watch the video at the beginning of this section.
+Read Managing Nausea and Vomiting to learn more.
+You can also watch the video at the beginning of this section.

 Constipation